SoDOOManiac/So-Doom/README.md

  * `gamemap` is now set to `startmap` when restarting a demo during recording.
  * Blood splats and projectile puffs are now drawn as small squares in the Automap.
  * Missing prototype for `calloc` in `r_data.c` causing memory corruption on 64bit in Windows/MSVC builds has been fixed, thanks to zx64 for spotting this.
- * Crash when the flag for the berserk pack sprite patch memory zone is changed has been fixed, thanks to IsBebs for the bug report and SoDOOMmaniac, JNechaevsky and turol for helping with the analysis.
+ * Crash when the flag for the berserk pack sprite patch memory zone is changed has been fixed, thanks to IsBebs for the bug report and SoDOOManiac, JNechaevsky and turol for helping with the analysis.
  * Zombie player crash on SELFDEAD has been fixed, thanks to tpoppins for the report and turol for the analysis.
  * `"doomstat.h"` is now included instead of `<doomstat.h>` in `doom/r_swirl.c`, fixing compilation with MSVC2017, and packed attribute for structs when compiling with MSVC has been fixed.
 Thanks to drfrag666 for reporting and confirming the fix.
  * Level/demo restart key description has been adjusted to become self-explanatory.